TITLE 68: PROFESSIONS AND OCCUPATIONS

 I) Up to 5 CE hours may be earned for completion of skills certification courses.
 A maximum of 2 hours in cardiopulmonary resuscitation certified by the American Red Cross, American Heart Association, or other qualified organization may be accepted, while a maximum of 3 hours may be accepted for certification or recertification in Basic Life Support for Healthcare Providers (BLS), Advanced Cardiac Life Support (ACLS), or Pediatric Advanced Life Support (PALS) or their equivalent.

 J) Clinical instructor.
-Up to 5 hours of CE credit may be obtained by being a clinical instructor for either PT or PTA students.
+Up to 5 hours of CE credit may be obtained by being a clinical instructor for PTA students and up to 10 hours of CE credit may be obtained by being a clinical instructor for PT students.
 Credit will be earned based on hours of cumulative student clinical instruction, with 1 hour of CE credit per 120 student hours.
 CE credit hours for clinical instruction will be awarded by the student's academic institution.

 4) CE will not be awarded for the following types of activities: